One of the most important decisions you’ll have to make is choosing between linear and tactile switches.

 Why use Linear Switches?

 Linear switches feel the most consistent to use.
 While gaming, linears are often seen as the best choice since your inputs will always have a smooth and lighter feeling.
+The most common linear switch out there is probably the Cherry MX Red.

 Linear switch pros